 Join Paul Zammit, the Nancy Eaton Director of Horticulture at the Toronto Botanical Garden.
 He is a regular speaker at garden clubs and horticultural trade shows across Canada and in the United States, as he discusses:

 “In his book The Ages of the Investor, William Bernstein describes a mythical employer named Uncle Fred who offers investors a retirement savings scheme determined by the flip of the coin.
-One side of the coin results in a +30% annual gain while the other side gives you a -10% loss in a given year.
+One side of the coin results in a +30% annual gain while the other side gives you a -10% loss in a given year.”

 On May 21st, Jeff Hammond, Golf Fitness Professional at The Thornhill Golf and Country Club presented at our May Lunch and Learn.
 His role at the golf club is to help golfers improve their game through a thorough screening process which analyzes swing mechanics, physical fitness and movement quality.
-Through video footage of his former client’s progress to getting our clients participating in dynamic stretches, he reinforced the fact that good fitness leads to better performance on and off the golf course.

 As a business owner, I notice everything.
 I have to.
 In order for me to stay competitive, I need to be aware of what other businesses are doing around me and adjust accordingly.
 I can thank my years of riding a motorcycle for this tendency.
 You have to be ultra-aware when riding a motorcycle.
 Instead of looking at a car, you must look through the windshield of the car and see the driver’s eyes – you need to know that they see you too.